Hilo-Hilo/Memories-AI-Hackathon/README.md

 - Contribution: Core development, video editing, Vibe coding
 - Background: University student passionate about building tools that make a difference

-**Hansen Wen** | *Berkeley, CA - UC Berkeley*
+**Hanson Wen** | *Berkeley, CA - UC Berkeley*
 - Contribution: Core development, video editing, Vibe coding
 - Background: University student with expertise in AI/ML applications

 **Fun Facts:**
 - James is lactose intolerant but drinks a lot of milk anyway—his digestive system pays the price daily 😅
-- Hansen holds a Guinness World Record for flying around the world in the fastest time! 🌍✈️
+- Hanson holds a Guinness World Record for flying around the world in the fastest time! 🌍✈️

 *We've been high school friends for a long time, giving us great team chemistry and seamless collaboration.*